chuanqisun/htmaa-2025/src/posts/final-project/index.md

 Next, I want to visualize the idea with gen AI.
 I'm entirely new to 3D modeling and rendering, so the fastest route to gain intuition on the form of the design is naturally using AI.

 I crafted the prompt based on what I was imagining.
-The latest gemini model got this for me in one shot.
+The latest Gemini model got this for me in one shot.

 ![Base](../week-01/media/ai-rendered-base.webp)
 **Device base ([prompt](../week-01/media/ai-rendered-base.txt))**